supertestnet/frightening-network-webapp/README.md

 # Why are you doing it too?

-Because I like Mutiny and I want to make on too.
+Because I like Mutiny and I want to make one too.
 This one is also easier for me to customize baus it is in javasCript, which is a language I understand, whereas Mutiny is in rust, which I don't.

 # Does it work?